nea89o/Firmament/README.md

 ### Licensing and contribution policy

 This mod is licensed under a GPL 3.0 or Later license.
+Images and models in src/main/resources are additionally licensed under CC-BY-4.0

 To read a full license report of all dependencies, execute `./gradlew :printAllLicenses`.

 Contributions are tentatively welcomed.
 The mod is still in an early stage and lots of things will change and/or are